mikeyhogarth/duckpond/README.md

       quacks_like MyOtherDuck
     end

-the quacks_like method has been aliased to looks_like too - you can say something looks_like or quacks_like any item, whichever you prefer (in case you didn't want "quack" methods in your ever so serious project!).
+the "quacks_like" methods have been aliased to "looks_like" too - you can say something "looks_like" or "quacks_like" any item, whichever you prefer (in case you didn't want "quack" methods in your ever so serious project!).
+A *serious duck* might look like this:

+    class IEmailable < DuckPond::Duck
+      #send: should send the results of :message via email to :to
+      looks_like :send

+      #to: Should be an email address to which this will be sent
+      looks_like :to

+      #message: The message to send
+      looks_like :message
+    end

+And then be implemented in a method like this:

+    class Emailer
+      def send(email)
+        DuckPond::Binoculars.confirm!(email, IEmailable)
+        email.send
+      end
+    end

 ## Contributing